mashudh-ahmed/mashudh-ahmed/README.md

 # About

-Computer Science and Engineering student at [AIUB](https://www.aiub.edu/) with a strong focus on becoming a Software Engineer.
+Computer Science and Engineering undergraduate student at [AIUB](https://www.aiub.edu/) with a strong focus on becoming a Software Engineer.
 With a deep passion for technology and an insatiable curiosity, I strive to contribute to the ever-evolving world of Software Development.